 Offering awards to Friesians and Friesian Heritage horses seperately!

-Enrollment Form
+Open Awards Enrollment Form

-$20.00 per year / FREE for Young Riders
+$30.00 per year / FREE for Young Riders

 *** Note: Results and updates will be done by email.
 Be sure to keep your email address current.***

-If your registered Friesian or Friesian Heritage Horse is competing against other breeds in open shows or events (shows open to ALL breeds of horses), he or she is eligible to join the Open Competition Awards program.
+If your HH registered Friesian or Friesian Heritage Horse is competing against other breeds in open shows or events (shows open to ALL breeds of horses), he or she is eligible to join the Open Competition Awards program.
 The Open Competition Awards Program recognizes Friesian and Friesian Heritage Horses excelling in open shows and it acknowledges them for their part in promoting the versatility of our horses.
 Our horses proudly participate in disciplines such as dressage, combined driving and combined training events, hunter and jumper shows, carriage driving, Western and English pleasure classes, and in hand classes.
 People discover the horses of Friesian Heritage by word of mouth and by observing and admiring our horses at open show events.
 Open Competition allows us to recognize our best promoters – our horses!

 Year End Awards

-1. In Hand Division
+In Hand / Halter Division

 Includes all Open classes (including showmanship, halter, and sport horse breeding classes) as well as Individual Breed Classes at Open shows and Dressage Sport Horse and Hunter Breeding classes at Open Shows.

--Show manager or judge must sign forms – if DSHB classes, you can submit signed tests as long as they indicate placing and number of competitors.
+Show manager or judge must sign forms – if DSHB classes, you can submit signed tests as long as they indicate placing and number of competitors.

--Include results from up to twelve classes (we will only count points for twelve classes).
+Include results from up to twelve classes (we will only count points for twelve classes).

-2. Performance Division
+English Performance Division

--Include results from up to twelve classes (we will only count points for twelve classes).
+Include results from up to twelve classes (we will only count points for twelve classes).

 Must submit results from at least two events.